Virtual Lab

 Team

-1 manager, 1 project analyst, 2 web designers, 2 developers, 2 videographers
+1 design manager, 1 project analyst, 2 web designers, 2 developers, 2 videographers

 Tools